 Choose a name which is descriptive and within your own naming conventions. if you wish to class the user groups in the list view page, then why not use a number or a special character to group inherent groups together.
 Otherwise, the list page will be in alphabetical order.

 2. Is restricted?

 This is used to not show the group within the security tree of the profile.
-We advise you keep your system default groups as restricted, and also the super key user group.
+We advise you to keep your system default groups restricted, and also the super key user group.

-In a multi school system, then usergroups can differentiate between schools.
-Select the appropriate school form the options.
+In a multi-school system, then user groups can differentiate between schools.
+Select the appropriate school from the options.

 4. User selection